shevron/cookplanner/README.md

 Given these assumptions, Cookplanner will build a schedule for performing the task in a given date range (e.g. for the next year), and will manage an online Google Calendar describing this schedule.

+## Installation
+You need Python 3.8 or newer, and `poetry`.

+* TODO: installing

+* TODO: configuration

 ## Why?
 Cookplanner was written to manage the cooking schedule of parents in the communal kindergarten where I live.
 Each day, a different parent has to cook, and the preference is to stick to more or less constant